-During the financial year, management performed a review of recoverable amount of the investment in Hantong Metal Component Sdn.
-Bhd. ("HTJB") as management expects an improvement in the economic performance of HTJB.
-The recoverable amount of the investment in HTJB has been determined based on value in use calculation using cash flow projections from forecasts approved by management covering a five-year period.
-The compound annual growth rate gross profit margin and pre-tax discount rate applied to the cash flow projections are 5% (2022: 4%), 16% (2022: 15.6%) and 14.6% (2022: 16.9%) respectively.
-The forecasted terminal growth rate used to extrapolate cash flow projections beyond the five-year period is 2.4% (2022: 4%).
-A reversal of impairment loss of \$375,000 (2022: \$735,000) is recognised for the financial year ended 30 June 2023 as the recoverable amount of \$1,754,000 (2022: \$1,379,000) is higher than the carrying amount.

-An increase/decrease in the gross profit margin by 1% (2022: 0.5%) would increase/decrease the recoverable amount of HTJB by \$86,000 (2022: 203,000).
+In the previous financial year, management performed an impairment test for the investment in HTJB.
+The recoverable amount of the investment in HTJB was determined based on value in use calculation using cash flow projections from forecasts approved by management covering a five-year period.
+The compound annual growth rate, gross profit margin and pre-tax discount rate applied to the cash flow projections were 5%, 16% and 11.8% respectively.
+The forecasted terminal growth rate used to extrapolate cash flow projections beyond the five-year period was 2.4%.
+Based on the assessment performed with recoverable amount of \$1,754,000, a reversal of impairment loss of \$375,000 is recognised for the financial year ended 30 June 2023.
+An increase/decrease in the gross profit margin by 1% would increase/decrease the recoverable amount of HTJB by \$86,000.